 QUICK ANSWER

 What is a broker associate in Florida real estate?
-A broker associate is a broker-qualified licensee who works under another broker instead of operating an independent brokerage.
+A broker associate is a broker-qualified licensee who operates as a sales associate under another broker or owner-developer instead of running an independent brokerage.
 F.S.
-475.01(1)(b) gives the legal definition.
-In plain English: a broker associate has met the broker-license path, including qualifying active license experience, the 72-hour broker pre-license course unless exempt, and the broker state exam, but is not running a brokerage.
-They work under another Florida broker, just like a sales associate, but with broker-level training and credentials.
-Many experienced Florida agents reach broker associate status without ever becoming a managing broker because broker associate keeps the broker-level knowledge without taking on the supervision, liability, and overhead of running their own brokerage.
+475.01(1)(b) is the legal definition.
+In plain English: the licensee has completed the broker path, including qualifying active experience, broker education unless exempt, and the broker exam, but chooses to work under another Florida broker rather than qualify or operate a brokerage.

 Florida's real estate license structure has three rungs: sales associate, broker associate, and broker.
 The middle rung is the one most people skip over without understanding, because the title sounds like a hybrid and the role looks similar to a sales associate from the outside.

-The difference matters at three places: how you qualify, what you can do, and what your renewal education looks like.
+The difference matters at four places: how you qualify, whom you work under, what you can do, and what education you need at renewal.
 This guide is the structural answer for both candidates considering the broker path and consumers trying to understand who they are working with.

 What this guide covers